The My Company tab contains multiple tabs that control global settings for your TeamSupport account.

 - How many days before user passwords expire: When set to a number other than 0, this will force your users to change their password after a certain number of days.
 The default is “0”, which means passwords will not expire.

 - Do not include attachments in outbound emails (Optional: Except for the following Product Lines) : The default setting is off (false), which means attachments will be included with outbound emails.
 Checking this box will cause an additional box titled “Except for the following Product Lines” to appear.
 The result will be that attachments will not be sent on outbound emails excluding any tickets associated with any selected Product Lines.

 - Warn if Contact has no Email Address: The default setting is True.
-When adding a contact, if you attempt to enter a contact without email address, you will receive a pop up message.
+When True, you will receive a pop up warning message if you attempt to add a Public Action to a Ticket which has a Contact that has no email address.
 To avoid this pop up message, set this value to False.

 Customer Chat Settings